kkundanI/Formal_writings/README.md

 # 💫 About Me:

-🔭 I’m currently working on little basic projects<br>🌱 I’m currently learning C++ programming<br>💬 Ask me about anything , i would like to help if i could.
+🔭 I’m currently working on basic projects<br>🌱 I’m currently learning C++ programming<br>💬 Ask me about anything , i would like to help if i could.

 ## 🌐 Socials: